 XML Analyzer The XML Analyzer was designed principally to investigate texts processed into XML format by the DIMAP text processor for question answering in TREC 2002.
 The full set of XML renderings for documents answering the TREC 2002 questions are available from NIST (further details upon request).
 A sample XML file is provided, along with instructions for examining particular aspects of the text.

-UMLS Specialist Lexicon The Specialist Lexicon of the Unified Medical Language System is designed for the specialized lexical needs of medical community.
-This lexicon contains over 220,000 terms and was developed to provide the lexical information needed for the SPECIALIST Natural Language Processing System.
-It is intended to be a general English lexicon that includes many biomedical terms.
-Coverage includes commonly occurring English words and biomedical vocabulary.
+UMLS Specialist Lexicon The UMLS Specialist Lexicon (2009) has been totally converted into alphabetical format into a DIMAP dictionary.
+The Specialist Lexicon of the Unified Medical Language System is designed for the specialized lexical needs of medical community.
+This lexicon contains over 385,000 terms and was developed to provide the lexical information needed for the SPECIALIST Natural Language Processing System.
+Alphabetic DIMAP dictionaries have been created for 371,000 main entries, as well as for a variants dictionary of 225,000 entries.
+These dictionaries provide comprehensive coverage of general English, in addition to the extensive coverage of biomedical terms.
 The data elements in the lexicon describe syntactic characteristics of each entry, including inflection codes, case, gender, syntactic category, complements for verbs and nouns, modification types for adverbs, and more.
 This is lexicon was developed as a free, publicly available resource, with only moderate restrictions (e.g., you can't claim it as your own).
+The DIMAP distribution includes an extensive help file that describes how each element of Specialist has been handled, along with the Perl scripts used to create the files uploaded into DIMAP.

-FrameNet Explorer for Windows (Last updated: March 9, 2005) FrameNet Explorer allows (1) examination of the FrameNet frames, frame elements, and lexical units, (2) extracting samples of frames and annotations, (3) selecting preposition corpus instances, and (4) identifying other syntactic realizations of frame elements associated with preposition instances.
-This program operates only in Windows (developed in Windows XP, but likely to work on earlier versions of Windows).
-Running the program assumes you have obtained the FrameNet distribution and have unzipped the files to the default directories; you will need to make some modifications to the FrameNet data files to reflect local paths.
+FrameNet Explorer for Windows (Last updated: August 9, 2011) FrameNet Explorer allows (1) examination of the FrameNet frames, frame elements, and lexical units, (2) extracting samples of frames and annotations, and (5) converting FrameNet data to other representations, including an alphabetic FrameNet DIMAP dictionary that includes lexical units, frames, and frame relations data.
+This program operates only in Windows (developed in Windows 7, but likely to work on earlier or later versions of Windows).
+Running the program assumes you have obtained the FrameNet distribution and have unzipped the files to the default directories.
 See Instructions for Using CL Research FrameNet Explorer for more details.
 These instructions are included in the distribution as well.

-Alphabetic FrameNet Dictionary The FrameNet 1.3 data have been converted into an alphabetic dictionary.
-This dictionary contains 9471 entries, with 7575 entries for lexical items (many having multiple senses with different parts of speech) and 1896 entries that encode the frames and frame relations.
+Alphabetic FrameNet Dictionary The FrameNet 1.5 data have been converted into an alphabetic dictionary.
+This dictionary contains 11053 entries, with 8568 entries for lexical items (many having multiple senses with different parts of speech) and 2485 entries that encode the frames and frame relations.
 Details of these items can be found through the main FrameNet site.
-A more detailed description of the DIMAP dictionary and how it was used in SemEval-2007 can be found in the paper "CLR: Integration of FrameNet in a Text Representation System".
+The help file accompanying the FrameNet Dictionary provides a more detailed description of the dictionary and how it was constructed.

-MCCALite for Windows A light version of MCCA, without printing, addition of reference groups, more sophisticated statistical analyses, or ability to modify the MCCA dictionary.
+MCCALite for Windows A light version of MCCA, without addition of reference groups, more sophisticated statistical analyses, or ability to modify the MCCA dictionary.
 Suitable for analyses and comparisons of sets of texts (from sentences to books) and multi-person transcripts, including plays, focus groups, interviews, hearings, and TV scripts.
-Download and unzip, then run SETUP.EXE, for immediate analysis of Hamlet, or examine the text on which McTavish & Pirro was based.)
+The download is an installation executable.
+After running it to install MCCALite on the Windows Start Menu, you can perform an immediate analysis of Hamlet or the text on which McTavish & Pirro was based.
+Click on Content Analysis for more details.

 Maintained by Ken Litkowski .